-The use of ADC is a disposal related activity as shown in Table 2.
-California landfills must apply an approved type of daily cover to the top of active landfill faces at the end of operations each day, and all landfill permits allow alternative materials, such as tire shreds.
-As Figure 10 shows, a significant quantity of tire shreds was used as alternative daily cover (ADC) in California.
-In 2023, 19,307 tons (1.9 million PTEs or 3.4 percent of all waste tires managed) were used as ADC.
+The use of alternative daily cover (ADC) is a disposal-related activity as shown in Table 2.
+California landfills must apply an approved type of daily cover to the top of active landfill faces at the end of operations each day, and tire shreds are an approved ADC material type.
+As Figure 10 shows, a significant quantity of tire shreds were used as ADC in California.
+In 2023, 19,307 tons (1.9 million PTEs or 3.4% of all waste tires managed) were used as ADC.
 There are a few landfills that have consistently used tire shreds for ADC in the past, therefore we expect this amount to remain stable in the coming years.